Jones Dotse: Working life

 Dotse worked as a State Attorney with the Attorney-General's Department from 1979 to 1981.
 After this stint, he went into private practice.
-He served as the President of the Volta Region Bar of the Ghana Bar Association.
-He became a high court judge in June 2002 and became a judge in the Court of Appeals on 16 September 2003.
+He founded Mawulorm Chambers in Ho in the Volta Region.
+He served as president of the Volta Region Branch of the Ghana Bar Association.
+He handed over Mawulorm Chambers to Stephen Dzanku and Ernest Gaewu.

+Dotse became a high court judge in June 2002 and became a judge in the Court of Appeal on 16 September 2003.
 He was sworn in as a Justice of the Supreme Court of the Gambia in February 2008 and in June of that same year became a Justice of the Supreme Court of Ghana.

 He has attended and led courses and seminars in several countries including the United States, Canada, Nigeria, Liberia and Ghana.
 He also served as the Chairman of the Governing Board of the Judicial Training Institute in Accra.

-Jones Dotse is the chairman of the university council of the University of Health and Allied Sciences in Ho.
+Dotse has been chairman of the board of Ho Technical University.
+He is currently chairman of the university council of the University of Health and Allied Sciences in Ho.
+Dotse is also chairman of the board of governors of Accra Academy.

+He worked 21 years on the bench in Ghana and served as Justice of the Supreme Court for 15 years.

+Acting Chief Justice

+Following the retirement of Justice Kwasi Anin-Yeboah on 24 May 2023, Dotse became the acting Chief Justice.
+This is in accordance with article 144 (6) of the 1992 constitution that states that; in the event of the Chief Justice position being vacant or the Chief Justice not being able to administer his or her duties as Chief Justice, the most senior judge of the Supreme Court bench acts as the Chief Justice until a substantive Chief Justice is sworn into office.